 As for bragging rights for isolating it from protein (and proving it), that’s a bit complicated….
 In 1875 Schützenberger and Bourgeois isolated it from base hydrolysis of silk – or so they say… They didn’t do any rigorous analyzing of it but they said it seemed to be that Alanine thing Strecker had made.
-A few years later Schützenberger did some more thorough analysis – that original silk mix they’d found had a mix of stuff & Schützenberger further separated the stuff by fractional crystallization and then measured how much carbon, nitrogen & hydrogen the fractions had.
+A few years later Schützenberger did some more thorough analysis – that original silk mix they’d found had a mix of stuff & Schützenberger further separated the stuff by fractional crystallization (different chemicals will crystallize under different conditions so if you change the conditions over and over in the right ways you can get a mixture to separate itself).
+Once he’d done that, he measured how much carbon, nitrogen & hydrogen the fractions had.
 One was consistent with alanine, but he didn’t do any other tests on it so he didn’t have proof that those atoms were hooked up the alanine way.
 Then in 1888, Theodor Weyl purified it from hydrolysis of silk (silk happens to be really rich in alanine).
 And he characterized it further and claims credit.

 I’m not one to care about credit – science is a team effort and every contribution helps.
 What I care about is what is find out.
 So that’s what I want to now tell you about.